-When it comes to cyber security, even the strongest information security systems are vulnerable when the people accessing those systems are tricked into giving away their passwords and login credentials.
+Cyber security is primarily about knowing who and what to trust when it comes to protecting your digital information.
+Even the strongest security systems are vulnerable when the people accessing those systems are tricked into giving away sensitive information such as login credentials or account details.

-Social engineering scams can take many forms, but a few common ones include:
+Scams employing social engineering tactics can take many forms, but a few common ones include:

 - phishing or smishing– cyber criminals send you an email or text that attempts to trick you into volunteering information and/or to install malware on your computer by sending you infected links or attachments.
 For example, criminals are taking advantage of the pandemic to send phishing and texting scams capitalizing on fears and anxiety about COVID‑19.